 The ringleader, whose last name was Jarvis, and the boy are sent to jail in Mobile.
 Jarvis is ultimately electrocuted.
 Mr. Hurt dies in the hospital but not before his wife can make her way back to Alabama to see him one last time.
 And Granny is left to keep on working at the bank.

 The story doesn’t end here though.
-Check back on Thursday to see how my Granny became, for a time, the only female bank president in the state of Alabama.
+Read The Coup to see how my Granny became, for a time, the only female bank president in the state of Alabama.